 Learn whether your vehicle qualifies under the Lemon Law.
 Learn what steps you should take to make sure you qualify.
 Learn what you are entitled to under the law.
 Learn how to get help from a lawyer without paying anything.

-There are two separate ways to violate the Lemon Law:
+What makes a vehicle a "lemon".There are two separate ways to violate the Lemon Law:

 1. Your new vehicle was serviced at least 3 times for a similar problem.

 2. The vehicle is at the dealership for repair work at least 25 days in the first year that you own or lease it.

 What am I entitled to if I have a lemon?If your vehicle qualifies under the Lemon Law, the manufacturer (GM, Ford, Toyota, etc.) will be required to "repurchase" the vehicle from you.
 Basically, this means that you will return the vehicle at the dealership, and you will get your money back - including having the loan or lease paid.
 You and the manufacturer do have the "option" to agree to exchange the defective vehicle for a new vehicle.

 How do you get help with a Lemon Law claim?The Lemon Law was created to make sure that consumers could make a claim, without having to go broke dealing with a large vehicle manufacturer.
 As such, the Lemon Law makes the manufacturer pay all of the attorney fees and costs for the consumer when the vehicle is repurchased or replaced.